dusty-learning/supplement/JavaScript/Arrays/README.md

 ## Using Arrays

-It is recommended to keep your data consistent within arrays if you're able
+It is recommended to keep your data consistent within arrays if you're able.

+**If you want me to add a specific method to the readme let me know which one and I will happily add it**

 Example: